baudelaine/ocp-esx/Install-RHEL-GUI.md

 :information_source: When prompted, keep checked locales and keybords, uncheck contribution and skip signing.

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 #### Open a terminal and copy Openshift cluster Certificate Authority from first Master

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 #### Add Openshift Certificate Authority to Firefox

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 #### Log to Openshift console

 >:bulb: Login to cluster via the load balancer on port 8443

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console